FabianPieroth/DRL-in-multi-stage-games/README.md

 Note: These setup instructions assume a linux-based OS and uses python 3.8.10 (or higher).

-Install virtualenv (or whatever you prefer for virtual envs) `sudo apt-get install virtualenv`
+Install virtualenv (or whatever you prefer for virtual envs)

+`sudo apt-get install virtualenv`

-Create a virtual environment with virtual env (you can also choose your own name) `virtualenv sequential-auctions-on-gpu`
+Create a virtual environment with virtual env (you can also choose your own name)

+`virtualenv sequential-auctions-on-gpu`

 You can specify the python version for the virtual environment via the -p flag.
 Note that this version already needs to be installed on the system (e.g., `virtualenv - p python3 sequential-auctions-on-gpu` uses the standard python3 version from the system).

 Activate the environment with

 `source ./sequential-auctions-on-gpu/bin/activate`

 Install all requirements

 `pip install -r requirements.txt`

 ## Install pre-commit hooks (for development)

 Install pre-commit hooks for your project

 `pre-commit install`

-Verify by running on all files:
+Verify by running on all files

 `pre-commit run --all-files`

 For more information see https://pre-commit.com/.